13 Fire Hazards That Are Rare But True

 2. Loose Outlets

-When you plug something in to an outlet in your home, do you notice the cords falling out easily?
-This may seem like an annoyance, but it could be part of a larger problem – according to This Old House, the blades inside electrical outlets loosen over time.
+When you plug something into an outlet in your home, do you notice the cords falling out easily?
+This may seem like an annoyance, but it could be part of a larger problem — according to This Old House, the blades inside electrical outlets loosen over time.
 Loose blades can generate intense heat and lead to fires.
-If you notice that your plugs don’t fit snugly, replace and avoid this common fire hazard.
+If you notice that your plugs don’t fit snugly, replace them to help avoid this potential fire hazard.

 3. Excess Sawdust